Province agrees to protect substitute teachers whose benefits at risk due to strike

 Nova Scotia's education minister has reversed course and agreed to a union request to waive a section of the current collective agreement so long-term substitute teachers won't lose benefits due to Friday's one-day walkout.

-It also said term teachers will not be paid or be able to accrue time for that day.
-However, unlike substitutes, they will get strike pay for the walkout.
+It also said term teachers would not be paid or be able to accrue time for Friday.
+However, unlike substitutes, they would get strike pay for the walkout.

 Education Minister Karen Casey said Thursday the problem was of the union's making.
 But in a statement Friday she announced the department had stepped in to protect substitutes.